open-mmlab/mmaction2/tools/data/kinetics/README.md

 ## Step 2.
 Prepare Videos

+### Option 1: Download from OpenDataLab

+**Recommend**: [OpenDataLab](https://opendatalab.com/) provides the Kinetics dataset ([Kinetics400](https://opendatalab.com/Kinetics-400), [Kinetics600](https://opendatalab.com/Kinetics600), [Kinetics700](https://opendatalab.com/Kinetics_700)), users can download Kinetics dataset with short edge 320 pixels from here.

+:::{note}
-**Recommend** [OpenDataLab](https://opendatalab.com/) helps us release the Kinetics dataset ([Kinetics400](https://opendatalab.com/Kinetics-400), [Kinetics600](https://opendatalab.com/Kinetics600), [Kinetics700](https://opendatalab.com/Kinetics_700)) held by us, all experiments on Kinetics in MMAction2 are based on this version, so we recommend users experiment with this version for a fair comparison.
-You can skip the remaining parts in this step if you download the dataset we provided.
+All experiments on Kinetics in MMAction2 are based on this version, we recommend users to try this version.

+### Option 2: Download from Other Source

-Then, you can run the following script to prepare videos.
+you can run the following script to prepare videos.
 The codes are adapted from the [official crawler](https://github.com/activitynet/ActivityNet/tree/master/Crawler/Kinetics).
 Note that this might take a long time.

 ```shell